-4.4.1 Last Year Effect
+4.4.1 Last Service Year Effect

-The test for potential political manipulation in the last service year, I compare the amount of bank lending issued in the last service years, i.e. (re-) appointment years, to the amount issued in non-appointment years.
+To test for potential political manipulation in the last service year, I compare the amount of bank lending issued in the last service years, i.e., the (re-)appointment years, to the amount issued in nonappointment years.
 I include year fixed effects to control for aggregate macro shocks that are common to all prefectures.
-I also include prefecture-cycle (a group identifier of each prefecture-Party Secretary group) to control for time-invariant characteristics in a particular prefecture in the service term of a particular Party Secretary.
-Finally, I include one-year lag of local GDP growth, unemployment rate, fiscal surplus ratio, fixed asset investment (in log values) and share of urban population in each prefecture.
-Formally, I regress where $Loan{ct}$ is aggregated loan in prefecture c in year t. $Last{ct}$ indicates the appointment year (last service year) of prefecture Party Secretary, X'{ct-1} is the list of lagged prefecture characteristics. μ{cj} represents prefecture-cycle fixed effects where subscript j indicates Party Secretary j. θ_t represents year fixed effects.
-Standard errors are clustered at prefecture level.
+I also include prefecture-cycle fixed effects (a group identifier of each prefecture-Party Secretary group) to control for time-invariant characteristics in a particular prefecture in the service term of a particular Party Secretary.
+Finally, I include one-year lag of local GDP growth, unemployment rate, fiscal surplus ratio, fixed asset investment (in logs) and the share of urban population in each prefecture.
+Formally, I regress where $Loan{ct}$ is aggregated loan in prefecture c in year t. $Last{ct}$ indicates the appointment year (last service year) of the prefecture Party Secretary, and X'{ct-1} is the list of lagged prefecture characteristics. μ{cj} represents prefecture-cycle fixed effects, where subscript j indicates Party Secretary j. θ_t represents year fixed effects.
+Standard errors are clustered at the prefecture level.

-$$Loan{ct} = \alpha + \beta Last{ct} + X'{ct-1}\eta + \mu{cj} + \theta_t + \varepsilon{ct}$$ have passed since the previous "last service year" (thus 0 year left until the next scheduled appointment).
+$$Loan{ct} = \alpha + \beta Last{ct} + X'{ct-1}\eta + \mu{cj} + \theta_t + \varepsilon{ct}$$ years have passed since the previous "last service year" (thus, 0 year left until the next scheduled appointment).
 This scheduled "last service year" is a predictor of real "last service year".
-To avoid that the instrument only assigns last service year to years t, t + 5, t + 10, and t + 15, I reset the instrument after an early (re-) appointment to avoid weak instrument problem.
+To avoid the case where the instrument only assigns last service year to years t, t + 5, t + 10, and t + 15, I reset the instrument after an early (re-)appointment to avoid the weak instrument problem.

-The timing of new (re-) appointment is subject to some random changes, thus the "last service year" is uncertain and can be endogenous to some degree.
-Following Khemani (2004) and Cole (2009), I use a dummy as an instrument for actual last service year, S^{-0} , for whether five years
+The timing of new (re-)appointment is subject to some random changes; thus, the "last service year" is uncertain and can be endogenous to some degree.
+Following Khemani (2004) and Cole (2009), I use a dummy as an instrument for the actual last service year, S^{-0} , and for whether five